BinWang0213/starter-hugo-research-group/content/publication/iterative-coupling-algorithms-for-large-multidomain-problems-with-the-boundary-element-method-iterative-coupling-algorithms-for-boundary-element-method/index.md

 ---
-title: "1.
-Iterative coupling algorithms for large multidomain problems with the boundary element method: Iterative coupling algorithms for Boundary Element Method"
+title: "Iterative coupling algorithms for large multidomain problems with the boundary element method: Iterative coupling algorithms for Boundary Element Method"
 abstract: A new parallel Robin-Robin adaptive iterative coupling algorithm with